 9. LARA CROFT: abdominal pain causes during pregnancy

 Intermittent abdominal discomfort or pain is a common pregnancy complaint.
-While itself may present to be harmless, it can also be a sign of a serious problem.
+While it may present to be harmless, it can also be a sign of a serious problem.
 There can be many causes for abdominal pain especially during pregnancy, remember the nursing mnemonic “LARA CROFT” to remind you.

 - L: Labor – Labor contractions usually cause discomfort or a dull ache in a pregnant woman’s back and lower abdomen, along with pressure in the pelvis.

 - A: Abruptio Placenta – The premature separation of the placenta from the uterus and typically presents with bleeding, uterine contractions, and fetal distress.
-Puts mother and fetus in serious danger if left untreated.
+Puts the mother and fetus in serious danger if left untreated.

 - R: Rupture (e.g., ectopic/uterine rupture) – Ruptured ectopic pregnancy often results in internal bleeding and intense abdominal pain.

-Rupture of the uterus results in bleeding, rupture of the amniotic sac; it is a serious emergency.
+Rupture of the uterus results in bleeding, and rupture of the amniotic sac; it is a serious emergency.